-Throughout the Western world pregnant patients routinely undergo ultrasound examination (a test that uses high-frequency sound waves to image the developing baby and the mother’s placenta and uterus) during the second trimester of the pregnancy, usually between 18 and 20 weeks, as a check to determine that all things are going as they should.
+Throughout the Western world, pregnant patients routinely undergo ultrasound examination (a test that uses high-frequency sound waves to image the developing baby and the mother’s placenta and uterus) during the second trimester of the pregnancy, usually between 18 and 20 weeks, as a check to determine that all things are going as they should.

 This examination, while offering the parents their first look at their baby, is usually a happy event and the parents often come away with their “first picture” of their new baby.
-The ultrasound, however, has a very important diagnostic function which can provide critical information to the new parents regarding the health of their baby.
+The ultrasound, however, has a very important diagnostic function that can provide critical information to the new parents regarding the health of their baby.

 The purpose of this article is to briefly outline the development of ultrasound as a diagnostic tool in pregnancy, to outline some of the important diagnostic features of an ultrasound and to provide some examples of how a failure to either perform an ultrasound or communicate the results of an ultrasound can lead to tragedy.